Compact hidden charm pentaquark states and QCD isomers: Introduction

-The color structure of mesons and baryons is unique while the multi-quark states have abundant color structures~\cite{lattice1,lattice2}.
+The color structures of mesons and baryons are unique while the multi-quark states have abundant color structures~\cite{lattice1,lattice2}.
 The effect of various color structures, which is absent in the mesons and baryons, may raise in the multiquark states.
 The states $P_c$ and $P_{cs}$ provide a good platform to explore the effect.
-In the previous work~\cite{4380cftm}, we studied the state $P_c(4380)^+$ and proposed a novel color flux-tube structure, a pentagon state, for the pentaquark states in the multiquark color flux-tube mode.
+In the previous work~\cite{4380cftm}, we studied the state $P_c(4380)^+$ and proposed a novel color flux-tube structure, a pentagon state, for the pentaquark states in the multiquark color flux-tube model.
 In the present work, we prepare to make a systematical investigation on the hidden-charm pentaquark states in the model.
 We anticipate to exhibit new insights into the properties and structures of the $P_c$ and $P_{cs}$ states from the perspective of the phenomenological model.
-We also hope that this work can improve the understanding of the mechanism of the low energy strong interactions.
+We also hope that this work can improve the understanding of the mechanism of the low-energy strong interactions.

 This paper is organized as follows.
 After the introduction, Sec.
 II gives the descriptions of the model.
 Sec.
 III presents the wave functions of the hidden charm pentaquark states.
 Sec.
 IV shows the numerical results and discussions.
 The last section lists a brief summary.